NoCoffeeHQ/locomotivecms_sections_doc/README.md

 - Let a complete freedom of choice to your user by defining a section_dropzone, where users will choose what section to add from a catalogue you provide.

-- Fix section that will be editable by users but will not be movable.
+- Fixed section that will be editable by users but will not be movable.

 - Define global sections that will be available accross all pages.